 - Do family members intend to accompany you?: Please select this field if family members will also enter Germany for a long-term stay.
 And you could specify if it's a partner or children.
 As far as I know, only spouses and children are considered immediate family.
 Exceptions are possible, but pretty rare.

 - Do you have health insurance (for a longer stay) for the Federal Republic of Germany?: Your employer can set this up before your arrival.
 In any case, when you arrive, a travel insurance is sufficient until you sign up with health insurance.
-Take a look at this health insurance in Germany guide.

 Previous stays in the Federal Republic of Germany